Costume Ideas for Letter J

 Jimi Hendrix (1942-1970) – Born in Seattle.
 Found fame in the UK, as an innovative rock guitarist in the psychedelic 1960s and voted best guitarist of all-time.
 Basic image includes Afro-style hair, a nice line in denim, psychedelic shirt and pseudo-military jackets, plus, of course, the guitar.

-Jimmy Savile/ Jimll Fix It Jimmy Savile was a British DJ (noted for being the first host of Top of the Pops TV programme) and fund-raiser.
-Jimll Fix It was a TV show in which Jim fixed various wishes and ambitions for viewers.
+Jimmy Savile/Jim’ll Fix It Jimmy Savile was a British DJ (noted for being the first host of Top of the Pops TV programme) and fund-raiser.
+In the light of subsequent events following his death the costume is now very controversial and is used more for Bad Taste parties rather than mainstream events.
 Principal look is a shaggy white page-boy style wig with a shell-suit or track-suit.
 Dont forget the trademark cigar!
-Shell suits are now available to purchase and are ideal for this colourful character.

 Jinx – Name of a female character and ‘partner’ to James Bond in ‘Die Another Day’.
 Played by Halle Berry, the character proved so popular, it may yet generate a spin-off to the main Bond franchise.